jackhcollins/jackhcollins.github.io/_posts/2024-05-27-ThermVAE-pt1.md

 ---
 layout: distill
 title: Thermodynamics of a VAE
+description: Here is a description of the post
+tags: VAE, Thermodynamics, Interpretability
+giscus_comments: false
 date: 2024-05-27
-description: Here is a description of the post
-tags: VAE, thermodynamics
-categories: Interpretability
+featured: false

 bibliography: 2018-12-22-distill.bib